 - 1. PID Management parties will conduct themselves in a manner consistent with sound business and ethical practices. - 2.
 PID Management parties will consider the public interest when determining how to use assessment funds and will only spend assessment funds in accordance with Chapter 372 of the Texas Local Government Code. - 3.
-PID management entities will not contract with any entity or individual with which a PID Management party has a financial interest unless such financial interest is disclosed, the party with the financial interest is absent during any board discussion and vote, and the remaining board members unanimously deem the contract in the best entity of the PID. - 4.
+PID management entities will not contract with any entity or individual with which a PID Management party has a financial interest unless such financial interest is disclosed, the party with the financial interest is absent during any board discussion and vote, and a majority vote of the remaining board members deem the contract in the best entity of the PID. - 4.
 PID management entities will not hire or contract with a board member or any relative (by blood, marriage, or adoption), domestic partner, or business associate of any board member for PID management services or other purposes unless such relationship is disclosed, the party with the relationship is absent during any board discussion and vote, and the remaining board members unanimously deem the action in the best interest of the PID. - 5.
 PID Management will avoid the occurrence of and the appearance of the occurrence of acts of impropriety to ensure public confidence in the PID program. - 6.
-No PID Management party may have an interest, financial or otherwise, direct or indirect, or engage in any business, transaction, or professional activity or incur any obligation of any nature which is in conflict with the proper discharge of his or her duties on behalf of the PID. - 7.
-PID Management will not use their positions, the petitioned services, the assessment funds, or the petition process for personal gain or benefit and will not unduly influence others through any tactics including but not limited to coercion or bullying. - 8.
+No PID Management party shall have an interest, financial or otherwise, direct or indirect, or engage in any business, transaction, or incur any obligation of any nature which is in conflict with the proper discharge of his or her duties on behalf of the PID unless: a) he or she discloses such an interest, financial or otherwise, direct or indirect to the Board and b) a majority vote of the remaining Board Members without a financial interest ("disinterested board members") deem by resolution that the contract is commercially reasonable, does not exceed the fair market value of the typical cost of the goods or service, and is in the best interest of the PID.
+A PID Management party with a conflict of interest due to a financial interest shall disclose the conflict to the Board, abstain from discussion, and leave the room during the Board voting and deliberation of the matter.

+- 7. PID Management will not use their positions, the petitioned services, the assessment funds, or the petition process for personal gain or benefit and will not unduly influence others through any tactics including but not limited to coercion or bullying. - 8.
 PID Management shall comply with this PID policy as well as with the applicable provisions of the Dallas City Code, Chapter 12A and any future amendments to same.
 In the event of a conflict between this PID policy and Chapter 12A, Chapter 12A will control. - 9.
-Management entities shall maintain a publicly accessible internet website and ensure the availability via the website of the entity's contact information; board membership information; name and contact information of its executive director or person that performs those duties; meeting notices; meeting minutes; its annual assessment rate; the adopted service plan budget for preceding two years and current year; most recent financial audit; and information regarding how to file a complaint alleging unethical conduct or a violation of fraud, waste, or abuse of PID assessments with the Inspector General Division of the Dallas City Attorney's Office.

-10. The PID liaison from OED will be invited to all PID board meetings.
+Management entities shall maintain a publicly accessible internet website and ensure the availability via the website of the entity's contact information; board membership information; name and contact information of its executive director or person that performs those duties; meeting notices; meeting minutes; its annual assessment rate; the adopted service plan budget for preceding two years and current year; most recent financial audit; and information regarding how to file a complaint alleging unethical conduct or a violation of fraud, waste, or abuse of PID assessments with the Inspector General Division of the Dallas City Attorney's Office. - 10.
+The PID liaison from OED will be invited to all PID board meetings.
 If the PID is unable to identify its liaison, it may invite the Director of OED.